Want to set up a class for you and your friends?

-The first step is setting a date and time with the instructor .
+The first step is setting a date and time with the Nutrition Education Coordinator.
 Most classes start at 4:30pm, but classes may be requested Monday through Thursday, 9:00am to 4:30pm.
 Requests will be granted based on instructor availability.

 Additionally you’ll need to ask participants if they have any food allergies, intolerances, or special food preferences (such as vegetarian) before choosing the menu.

 What information do we need to provide?

 After a class date and time is set the names and of all participants should be emailed to the Nutrition Education Coordinator.
 You will also need to specify whether you will be paying as a group or if students are to be charged individually to their student account.
 A tentative class roster with menu request, dietary needs (including allergies, intolerances, or preferences) must be submitted at least two weeks in advance of the class.
 Please alert the instructor of any accessibility accommodations at this time.
 Any changes to the class list must be submitted at least 48 hours prior to the class.
 This is to ensure menus are appropriate for participants in terms of food preferences, allergies, or intolerances and to shop for ingredients.

 Is there a minimum or maximum amount of people that can participate?